 - Sudden vision problems: Trouble seeing in one or both eyes could indicate a stroke near the vision center of the brain.

 - Severe headache: The sudden onset of a severe headache could actually be a stroke.
-Demand an MRI scan from your doctor, especially if it doesn’t go away.

-Stroke Risk Factors
+Stroke Risk Factors and Prevention

 Major risk factors of stroke include: